 7. What age can I stud my dog?

 A dog should not become a stud until the age of two, even though they can be sexually mature by six months.
-It is also important to check their semen quality as usually only 75% motility or over is acceptable.
+It is also important to check their semen quality and quantity as usually only 75% motility or over is acceptable.

 Any stud dog used must be of good health and possess minimal health defects.
 It is worth noting that the number of health defects an individual has is often breed-dependant.
 These factors can be affected by age so it is better to wait until a minimum of one year to stud your male if not two.